Rethinking Christmas traditions during a global pandemic

 Turn old toilet paper rolls into small pillow boxes.
 Surprisingly enough, you can use toilet paper rolls for a lot of things.
 For instance, make a little pot for your microgreens or bird feed or as wrapping!
 All you have to do is press each side of the roll towards the middle.
 This should create a small box, that looks like a pillow.
 Decorate your box with a ribbon, your favourite herb or dried Eat Grim fruits.

 273,000 wasted turkeys, thousands of discarded ugly Christmas trees and hundreds of square km of wrapping paper - these numbers are horrible and they show that everyone has to change their Christmas standards.

-Surprise people at Christmas with a sustainable gift rather than buy some shit they won’t use anyways.
-Get our curated Christmas box because remember, the uglier your Christmas dinner is, the better you will feel - and it will taste great!
-Make that Christmas decor yourself.
-But most importantly of all this Christmas is to be together with your closest friends or family, remembering all the things that are important to you now that our lives have been paused because of Covid.
+Surprise people at Christmas with a sustainable gift rather than buy some material thing that they won’t use anyways.
+Buy a Christmas Gift Box and make the Christmas decor yourself.
+But most importantly of all this Christmas is to be together with your closest friends or family, remembering all the things that are important to you.
 Think about how your habits influence something bigger than yourself but environmentally and health-wise.

 By following some of the given tips we can all contribute to more sustainability during the Christmas season - and beyond.
 If everyone starts to break one or more of our wasteful traditions we all can make a difference.
 And we are sure, your family and friends will love you even more by daring to have an ugly Christmas.
 And don’t forget to send us pictures of your ugly Christmas tree. ;)

 MERRY UGLY CHRISTMAS, EVERYONE!

 Want to make delicious recipes like this at home?